 For U.S.-based brands with great performance on Amazon, testing product viability in global markets is a great way to grow and increase revenue.
 At Pattern, we’ve helped many brands expand internationally, and we know from experience that the best way to approach global expansion is to have the right resources, strategy, and support in place before you do so.
 As a Pattern partner, we’ll help you analyze your regional competitive landscape, set up a strategic and integrated fulfillment plan, and guide your brand through the process from start to finish.

 Ready for global ecommerce success?
-Set up a call with us here.
+Contact us here.